 Exciting employment opportunity - Human behaviour, which is the main focus for data scientists, is a fascinating subject.
 From designing a chatbot to analyzing user experience on the internet, those working in this field contribute to one of the century's most important and exciting endeavors.

-Diverse working exposure - As a discipline, data science offers a broad selection of niches in which to specialize.
-Data scientists have the pick of working in tech enterprises, ecommerce, start-ups, production firms, renewable energies, and traffic optimization, to name but a few options.
-This gives the ambitious data scientist plenty of "horizontal mobility" to explore.
+Diverse working exposure - Data science offers a broad selection of niches in which to specialize—tech enterprises, ecommerce, production firms, renewable energies, traffic optimization, etc.

 Learner adaptability - Data science is ideal for both individuals setting out on their first career and for those seeking to switch.
-As a discipline, it can be studied online from anywhere in the world, which also means people can learn at their own pace.
+It can be studied online from anywhere in the world, allowing people to learn at their own pace.